 Once you leave such a geographic location, for example your state in the US, then you need to be open to very different standards, ethics, settings, and definitions.

 It does not make much sense to apply the laws, cultural standards and ethical definitions of your home state to the rest of the world.

 - My second suggestion is that we all need to be careful, even in our home state in the US, how we define these words.It is not a black and white issue, and it takes a lot more than a piece of paper.

 Therapists might have to be licensed in certain parts of this planet, but they also need to be experienced, skilled, intuitive, committed to their career, possess a touch that feels good, be able to connect with their clients, have an empathetic nature, and have a sincere desire to help others.

-- My third suggestion is that although an official piece of paper might be required in certain parts of the world, the true meaning of the words “professional massage therapist” are found in all those characteristics that I listed above after the licencing requirements.
+- My third suggestion is that although an official piece of paper might be required in certain parts of the world, the true meaning of the words “professional massage therapist” are found in all those characteristics that I listed in the previous paragraph after the licencing requirements.

 Words do not have the same meaning everywhere

 Words and definitions are linked to certain languages, cultures and laws.
 They are not universal truths.
 Often it can be better to decide with our hearts who is a professional massage therapist than with our laws.

 We might need the laws, but as therapists we will not be able to keep our clients based on a piece of paper.